Afro-Argentines: Immigrants from Cape Verde

+Immigrants from Dominican Republic

+From the early 1990s until the 2001 economic crisis, as a result of a peso-dollar conversion policy, there was a wave of migration from poor countries to the country to work, earn high wages in dollars, and return to their countries of origin with a significant amount of hard earned.
+Then, Black and Mixed Dominican women began arriving, many of them seeking prostitution, either voluntarily or having fallen prey to human trafficking.

+A second wave of this type of immigrant began in 2008: applications from Dominican women to settle in the country increased from 663 in 2007 to 1,168 in 2008, according to statistics from the Immigration Office.
+Authorities implemented controls to uncover fake tourists and combat the mafias that brought them in.
+Thus, in April 2009, some 166 Dominican women were rejected and returned to their country.
+Today there are 10,324 Dominican immigrants.

+Immigrants from South Africa

+South African immigration to Argentina was mainly Afrikaners (Boers), they settled in the province of Chubut, mainly in the city of Sarmiento.
+Most left South Africa following the Second Anglo-Boer War as many had lost their farms in the war or regarded themselves as Bittereinders who felt they could not live under a British government.
+According to the 2022 census, 0.9% of Chubut and 0,7% of Rio Negro are of African descent, almost all of them descendants of South African settlers.

 Other immigrants from Africa

 In Buenos Aires

 In the popularly called Barrio del Once there are Africans who have come to escape the conditions of their countries, particularly Senegal.
 According to the Agency for Refugees in Buenos Aires, they came by seeking asylum or getting a visa to travel to Brazil and then Argentina, sometimes traveling as stowaways on ships.
-When denied a residence permit, the African refugees remain in the country without status and become lawful targets of human trafficking network.
-On Sunday some of the Senegalese community comes together to eat traditional dishes of their country.
+When denied a residence permit, the African refugees remain in the country without status and become targets of human trafficking networks.
+On Sundays, some of the Senegalese community come together to eat traditional dishes of their country.
 Some places already have African food recipes.

 In Rosario

 Since 2004 some Africans emigrated from their home countries and stowed away to Argentina, particularly the port of Rosario, Santa Fe.
 Although figures are inadequate the numbers increase every year: in 2008 70 refugees arrived, after some 40 the previous year; only 10 remained, the rest were repatriated.
 Many were children.

 They usually get on ships without knowing where they go, or believing they are going to a developed country in the northern hemisphere.
 They come from Nigeria, Côte d'Ivoire and Guinea.